sethih10/Reasoning-LLMs/Reinforcement_learning/README.md

 Rewards - Immediate rewards (rt) given to the agent depending on the action  taken at time step t Expected returns - Average of all the rewards from time step t to end time step T (gt = rt + r_{t+1} + .. + r_T)

-This gives rise to model problems in two ways
+This gives rise to model problems \in two ways

-- Episodic - In this, you know the time step at which agent stops interacting  like chess.
+- Episodic - \in this, you know the time step at which agent stops \interacting  like chess.
-- Continuous - We don't know the time at which agent stops interacting such as in exploration task where you continuosly try to find information.
-Therefore, in continuous system, we try to decrease the importance of reward from future in the expected return by introducing an exponetial decreasing term \gamma as a factor.
+- Continuous - We don't know the time at which agent stops \interacting such as \in exploration task where you continuosly try to find \information.
+Therefore, \in continuous system, we try to decrease the importance of reward from future \in the expected return by \introducing an exponetial decreasing term \gamma as a factor.
 G_t = /sum_{k = 0}{/infinity}\gammaˆkR_{t+k}